tracylau/digitalpalidictionary.github.io/src/titlepage.md

 There are some powerful [advanced features for Goldendict](goldendict_advanced.html) that might be useful to you.

-If you have any bright ideas to make this dictionary even better, please [send me a mail](mailto:digitalpalidictionary@gmail.com).
+If you have any bright ideas to make this dictionary even better, or would like to get involved with the project, please [get in touch](contact.md).

 Digital Pāḷi Dictionary is licensed under a [Creative Commons Attribution-NonCommercial 4.0 International License](http://creativecommons.org/licenses/by-nc/4.0/).